Construction Procurement Handbook

 Open procedure

-A formal procedure under the Public Contract (Scotland) Regulations 2015.
-The open procedure does not include a pre-qualification stage and allows any interested party to bid for the contract.
+A formal procedure under the Public Contracts (Scotland) Regulations 2015.
+The open procedure does not have a separate pre-qualification stage and allows any interested party to bid for the contract.

 Outcomes